-When you are preparing to apply to university, you should research your options thoroughly and keep track of any application deadlines.
+Before you apply to university, it is important to research your options thoroughly and keep track of application deadlines.

-Note: If you are not an Ontario high school student enrolled in day courses, you should follow the application process for Canadian residents or international applicants not currently attending an Ontario high school (105 application).
+Note: If you are not an Ontario high school student enrolled in day courses, follow the application process for international or Canadian applicants not currently attending an Ontario high school (105 application).

-Publications and Resources You Can Use to Research Your Options
+Publications and Resources to Help You Research Your Options

 - OUInfo for university and program options.